ept/crdt-website/pages/implementations.md

 * [m-ld](https://m-ld.org/) synchronises decentralised replicas of JSON-LD graph data, with a query API and pluggable networking and persistence.

-* [Fluid Framework](https://fluidframework.com/) is a collection of client libraries for distributing and synchronizing shared state, based on a CRDT-like distributed data structure.

 ## Benchmarks

 * [crdt-benchmarks](https://github.com/dmonad/crdt-benchmarks) compares document size and performance of Yjs and Automerge.